 In a mixing bowl with an electric mixer, beat the butter until creamy.
 Beat in sugar gradually.
 Add the beaten eggs, milk, and vanilla extract; stir to blend.

 In another bowl, combine the all-purpose flour, baking powder, and salt; stir to blend thoroughly.

-Gradually stir the flour mixture into the creamed mixture.
+Gradually stir the flour mixture into the first mixture.
 Mix until well blended.

-Cover the bowl and refrigerate the sugar cookie dough for 2 to 3 hours.
+Cover the bowl and refrigerate the sugar cookie dough for 2 to 3 hours, or until well chilled.

 Heat the oven to 375 F.